Financial Sector Conduct Authority (FSCA) responsibilities

 - The Registrar may make known the status, details and outcome of any inspection or on-site visit if it is in the public interest.

 - The Registrar has the power to impose a fine in the case of any failure by a regulated person to submit to the Registrar, within any period specified by or under the Act, any statement, report, return or other document or information as required in terms of the Act.

-The FSB has comprehensive enforcement powers over Strate.
+The FSCA has comprehensive enforcement powers over Strate.
 The Registrar may refuse to renew the CSD’s licence.
 This sanction is very powerful as Strate recognises that the CSD business is its core business.
 On refusal to renew the CSD’s licence, the Registrar may take such steps as are necessary to achieve the objects of the FMA, which steps may include the transfer of the business to another similar CSD or the winding down of the CSD in terms of the Act.
 This sanction could also be very powerful as a new CSD could be licensed and the existing CSD closed down.
 The Registrar can also refer a matter to the Enforcement Committee in terms of the FMA.
 This Committee acts independently of the Registrar and gives the Registrar more effective enforcement powers.

 The SARB performs multiple roles, namely:

 The Bank Supervision Department of the SARB is responsible for the regulation and supervision of banks, especially the prudential supervision thereof.
 Seven of the existing Participants are banks.
 As such a co-regulatory environment exists between Strate and the SARB in so far as bank Participants are concerned.
 An MOU, signed between STRATE Supervision and the SARB, serves as the agreement by which regulatory / compliance information on relevant prudential issues is shared between the two entities.